wevote/EndorsementExtension/ExtensionToDo.md

 * Performance is still inconsistent, with multiple opportunities for reworking sections of code.
 First load of a medium complex page like every district is now very good.
   * I have the new options on APIs to load more than one year, turned on to work with old endorsement pages, this is a performance degradation that can be easily adjusted. (allowAnyYearForVoterGuides etc.)
 * On tabbed, changes the refresh of the right side panel is so slow, and requires a full page refresh, which is slow on a dense or slow to load page -- must be a better way.
-* Lower priority: The edit pop up (Max's second dialog EditCandidateForExtension.js), is not yet used, and it would be useful
-* Lower priority: Can't edit names in the right pane.
-* Medium issue: The CADEM pdf, shows the need for an automatically scalable thumbIconSVGContent, or a collection of fixed sizes, here we need 10pt
-* Minor issue: Handle close error in popup.js: Unchecked runtime.lastError: The message port closed before a response was received.
-* Minor issue: More efficient replacement for tabWordHighligher L 449, where we don't even ask status from "other" tabs.

 **3/24/23**
 * https://wevote-temporary.s3.amazonaws.com/2022-CADEM-General-Endorsements.html